A Complete Overview of Rubber and Steel Tracks

 - Carbon dioxide levels have been reduced significantly due to the steel industry reducing its energy consumption

 - most desktop computers are made of about 25% steel

 - Since the Eiffel Tower is made of steel and iron which expand with heat, it grows 6 inches taller in the summer

 - Steel has magnetic properties which prevent millions of tons of iron ore from being wasted and recycled instead

 - Steel roofs will last over 50 years compared to traditional roofs that last only 17 years

 Cons of Steel Tracks

-There are probably far more supporters of steel tracks than there are detractors because at the end of the day, steel tracks are an excellent product regardless of these few less-than desireable points we are about to share.
+There are probably far more supporters of steel tracks than there are detractors because, at the end of the day, steel tracks are an excellent product regardless of these few less-than-desirable points we are about to share.
 Once again, budget, terrain, and application are the determining factors on whether the steel tracks are a good option for you.